- Communication Sciences & Disorders

 Faculty Visitation Days

-Our Speech-Language Pathology faculty will be available to meet with interested students on the following days:
+Our Speech-Language Pathology faculty will be available to meet with interested students on:

 - Friday, December 8, 2017